 My mentor in medical school was an experienced family physician near retirement who offered me the following insight.
 There are two types of doctors and I would consciously or sub-consciously choose which one to be.
 One type of physician makes medical problems central in their patients’ lives and thus forces the individual to revolve around their problems.
 The other type works to keep the patient’s life central and tries to make problems rotate around the individual.

 Those policy makers determining the future of healthcare should follow my mentor’s advice.
 Today’s health-care system has devolved to focus solely on problems and disease, often to the detriment of individuals and families.
 As decision-makers explore revamping our current healthcare system they could continue, unaware, in this same direction.
 But, I have to believe they would choose the other direction if they could remember how it feels to sit in a doctors waiting room surrounded by other people – individuals all.
 Nothing will change the fact that healthcare is ultimately about people, and not codes or a specific problem.
 Healthcare should help patients and their primary care doctors make good health and wellness decisions while basing them on an individual as a person.

-Until next time, I remain yours in primary care,
+Until next week, I remain yours in primary care,

 Steve Simmons, MD